REI to Open New Store in Olympia, Wash. in the Spring of 2011

 “REI looks forward to extending our roots further south in Puget Sound with the new store in Olympia,” said Kevin Golic, REI’s retail director for the Washington Alaska district.
 “Our expert employees strive to be a friendly resource to outdoor enthusiasts and organizations within Washington, and those that visit our region to recreate in the beautiful outdoor places we call home.”

-The Olympia store will join seven other western Washington REI locations that currently serve more than 384,000 active members within the greater Seattle area, including stores in Alderwood, Bellingham, Issaquah, Redmond, Seattle, Tacoma and Tukwila.
+The Olympia store will join seven other western Washington REI locations that currently serve more than 384,000 active members within the greater Seattle area, including stores in Alderwood, Bellingham, Issaquah, Bellevue, Seattle, Tacoma and Tukwila.
 More than 9,000 REI members reside within 15 miles of the new store.

 The company currently employs more than 2,700 staff in Washington at its nine stores, distribution center in Sumner, Wash. and headquarters in Kent, Wash.
 For the new store, REI will recruit approximately 50 people who share a passion for the outdoors and a commitment to providing quality customer service.
 Hiring will occur three months prior to the opening and employment information will be available at rei.jobs.